tdwg/bdq/tg2/_review/docs/guide/users/index.md

 #### 2.2.3 Responses From Tests (normative)

-Reports SHOULD identify Tests using at least the Label (rdfs:Label) for the Test class (e.g., [VALIDATION_COUNTRY_FOUND](https://rs.tdwg.org/bdqcore/terms/69b2efdc-6269-45a4-aecb-4cb99c2ae134)).
+Reports SHOULD identify Tests using at least the Label (rdfs:label) for the Test class (e.g., [VALIDATION_COUNTRY_FOUND](https://rs.tdwg.org/bdqcore/terms/69b2efdc-6269-45a4-aecb-4cb99c2ae134)).

 Results from each Test MUST be delivered in the form of a Response.status, Response.result, and Response.comment.
 Each Test MUST produce one Response.
 A Response.qualifier MAY also be included.